 What to Expect:

-The Team Steve Speed & Hurdle Camp will be, first and foremost, a teaching camp.
+As with the camp we did in November, The Team Steve Speed & Hurdle Camp II will be, first and foremost, a teaching camp.
 Sprinters and hurdlers will learn the fundamentals of proper sprinting mechanics and the fundamentals of a powerful, explosive block start.
 Cotto, who has used both an 8-step approach and a 7-step approach to the first hurdle at various points in his competitive career, can teach the how-to’s of both styles and can explain the benefits of both styles.
+Pepe and Howell are also experts at teaching block start mechanics and ideal sprint mechanics.
 Hurdlers will learn the style of hurdling that Coach McGill and Coach Cotto teach to their hurdlers – the cycle hurdling style, which emphasizes fluidity of motion, minimal wasted effort, and minimal pauses in the hurdling action.